PombertLab/SYNY/README.md

 CNA00220	+	CGB_B0220W	+
 ```

+#### Circos plots

+If [Circos](https://circos.ca/) is invoked from the command line (with `--circos`), the corresponding plots will be generated from the protein clusters identified with SYNY (`.syny.`) and from the genome alignments computed with minimap2 (`.paf.`), unless the latter alignments are skipped with the `--no_map` option.
+Two circos plots will be generated for each approach, `.normal.` and `.inverted.`.
+In the inverted plots, the contigs/chromosomes from the queried genomes are plotted in reversed, from last to first.

 ##### Example of an image generated with Circos and SYNY from shared proteins clusters:
 <p align="left">